Ready to use learning materials / units

 Count Dracula meets the PhyEmoC method

-Material for a lesson based on the simulation PhyEmoC method used for video recording a class learning Romanian (part of the PhyEmoC method DVD) can now be downloaded in
+Material for a lesson based on the PhyEmoC method used for video recording a class learning Romanian (part of the PhyEmoC method DVD) can now be downloaded in

 English